What are the Benefits of Change Management for Your Projects?

 • Integrating change management into the overall project management process and should be viewed as an ongoing activity rather than a one-time event.

+Change management and project management go hand-in-hand.
 As a project manager, you are responsible for delivering something new, strategic, exciting, challenging, or complex to change an organization’s current status.

-Managing change has become even trickier as organizations and teams deal with the uncertainty and instability of a global pandemic.
-In this piece, we’ll look at change management and project management from two perspectives: short-term and long-term.
+Managing change has become even trickier as organizations and teams deal with the uncertainty and instability created by global events, such as the pandemic.

 Focusing on short-term strategies helps organizations to implement changes quickly while ensuring employees are comfortable with those changes.
-This approach should be balanced with a long-term, broader view that prepares organizations for future, rapid changes.

 Strategies for Short-Term Change Management

-If we’ve learned anything over the past few months, rapid change is here to stay.
+If we’ve learned anything over the past few years, rapid change is here to stay.

-Stay-at-home directives, travel restrictions, returning to the office for short periods, business closures.
 Dealing with these changes and many other disruptions requires a quick, focused response.

 Adapting Quickly in Times of Crisis